jobyh/tutorials/php/lesson0/tutorial.md

 3. Type `sudo apt-get update` in your Terminal and press enter to update all the Ubuntu code packages which will take a few minutes.
 Using `sudo` at the start is similar to running as Administrator on Windows and you'll be asked for the password you entered in step 2.
-Be very careful when running commands with `sudo` as Linux will expect you know what you're doing and allow you to make system level changes without safety checks
+Be very careful when running commands with `sudo` as Linux will trust you know what you're doing and allow you to make system level changes without safety checks

 Nice work you're running Ubuntu! 💃 Now follow the [Linux](#linux) instructions